 Why it's important to contact us about your wishes

 To avoid any confusion or misunderstanding about your wishes, or if you have a special purpose in mind, we are available to discuss these matters with you to help ensure your wishes are respected and fulfilled.
 We would also welcome the opportunity to thank you in person for your generous support.

 All discussions or correspondence about your bequest will be treated in strict confidence.

-If you would like to discuss the details of a bequest to the Trustees of the Tasmanian Museum and Art Gallery please contact the museum Director, Mr Bill Bleathman on (03) 6211 4177.
+If you would like to discuss the details of a bequest to the Trustees of the Tasmanian Museum and Art Gallery please contact the museum's Acting Director, Jennifer Storer on (03) 6165 7001.

 Thank you for considering TMAG as a recipient of your benevolence.